 In this section, we’ll review the main features of an online food ordering website for restaurants.

-Bear in mind, you develop the website for your convenience as well.
+Bear in mind: you develop a website for your convenience as well.
 So within this website, you should have an admin panel where you’ll add features to manage all processes.

 # 1: Sign Up & Profiles